Actuarial Perspectives and Solutions for Strengthening the U.S. Retirement System

 (3:30 to 4:15 p.m.)

 Retirement plans can be an effective tool for providing retirement income through risk pooling.
 Over the last quarter century, however, private sector employers have moved away from traditional defined benefit pension plans, embracing the defined contrition model.
-The panel will discuss alternative plan designs and possible reforms that could encourage employers to play a greater role in efficiently providing secure lifetime retirement income to their employees.
+The panel discussed alternative plan designs and possible reforms that could encourage employers to play a greater role in efficiently providing secure lifetime retirement income to their employees.

 Moderator: Grace Lattyak, MAAA, EA, FCA, FSA, Chairperson, Pension Committee, American Academy of Actuaries